 Ram Rai, Jonathan Reichert, George Herold, Carl Grossman, David Van Baak, and Michael DeMarco will mentor you on these experiments, almost all of which are available commercially.

 New to ALPhA!
 Richard Liptak and Maarij Syed will mentor you on these experiments.

 Registration will be $350.00 per experiment and includes lunch and one evening meal.
 Travel and Housing costs are the responsibility of the participants.
-Suggested housing and travel arrangements will be posted soon.
+Suggested housing and travel arrangements are posted here.

 Links to ALPhA's Previous Laboratory Immersions Programs:

 Questions about ALPhA’s Laboratory Immersions Programs should be addressed to Lowell McCann by email at Lowell.McCann@uwrf.edu.

 Copyright © 2007-2016 by the Advanced Laboratory Physics Association.